blakeembrey/style-helper/README.md

 ### Register Style Sheet

 Utility for registering a map of styles onto a `Style` object, such as [Free Style](https://github.com/blakeembrey/free-style).
 The styles can be objects or functions that return objects.
-The third `options` object argument supports `css`, `keyframes` and `rules` objects to register alongside the stylesheet.
+The third `options` object argument supports `keyframes`, `hashRules`, `rules` and `css` objects to register alongside the stylesheet.

 ```js
 import { create } from 'free-style'